lucas-faget/lucas-faget/README.md

 I am a junior web developer from 🇫🇷 France.
 I am passionate about the web, I spend a lot of time 💻 coding, I like to learn and working on personal projects in my free time.
 I try to 🔍 train independently to always be up to date on the latest technologies.

-To visit my website: [lucas-faget.com](https://www.lucas-faget.com).
+You are welcome to visit my website : [lucas-faget.com](https://www.lucas-faget.com).

 ## Skills